1. Vendor and Product Reality

 The fitting arrangement is an embedded primitive license: Fireworks embeds the AQ inference-control gate into its serving runtime and offers governed-inference endpoints alongside its existing performance-tier endpoints, sub-licensing gate participation to its enterprise customers as part of the platform subscription.
 Pricing is per-governed-token or per-credentialed-agent rather than per-raw-token, which aligns with how regulated customers actually consume real-time AI and creates a defensible margin layer above the commoditizing raw-inference market.

-What Fireworks gains: a structural answer to the "fast output is also ungoverned output" problem that current moderation classifiers only address procedurally and at latency cost; a defensible position against Together, Groq, and the hyperscaler inference offerings by elevating the architectural floor from speed-only to speed-plus-governance; and a forward-compatible posture against the EU AI Act's general-purpose-AI-system obligations, the NIST AI RMF, and emerging sectoral regimes (HHS, FDA, FINRA) that are converging on per-decision governance evidence rather than aggregate model evaluation.
+What Fireworks gains: a structural answer to the question of how fast output is also governed output, addressed inside the loop rather than through a post-generation moderation pass that adds latency; a defensible position against Together, Groq, and the hyperscaler inference offerings by elevating the architectural floor from speed-only to speed-plus-governance; and a forward-compatible posture against the EU AI Act's general-purpose-AI-system obligations, the NIST AI RMF, and emerging sectoral regimes (HHS, FDA, FINRA) that are converging on per-decision governance evidence rather than aggregate model evaluation.
 What the customer gains: real-time governed AI, portable governance across model choices, and a single admissibility chain spanning prompt, generation, tool call, and downstream actuation under one authority taxonomy.
-Honest framing — the AQ primitive does not replace inference optimization; it gives optimized inference the admissibility substrate it has always needed and never had, so that faster generation produces faster governed output rather than faster ungoverned output.
+In honest framing, the AQ primitive does not replace inference optimization; it adds an admissibility substrate at a layer above it, so that faster generation carries the admissibility evaluation with it.